Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 In England and Wales there are at least 200,000 general hospital presentations for self-harm (intentional self-poisoning or self-injury) per year.
-Self-harm occurs in relation to a wide range of personal problems, emotional turmoil and psychiatric disorders.
+Self-harm occurs in relation to a wide range of personal problems, emotional stress and psychiatric disorders.
 It carries a significant risk of subsequent suicide and has major impacts on family members and friends.
 It also places pressure on busy emergency departments, wards and clinicians, as well as having major financial costs for the NHS.

 Oxford - Suicide GrpManchester - Suicide GrpDerby - Suicide Grp